Search

 i h

-Delivery date: 7-21 days within EU
+Delivery date: 3-4 weeks within EU

 Tortarello Verde Scuro Cucumber produces very long fruits, up to 80cm long.
 Dark green and slightly curved cucumbers with firm and crispy flesh with few seeds.
 Ready to harvest around 50 days after transplant.
 Cucumis sativus.
 10seeds/pack